ricardoquesada/unijoysticle/DOCUMENTATION.md

 ### Setup

 * DO NOT plug the UniJoystiCle WiFi receiver to the Commodore 64 yet
-* Power the UniJoystiCle WiFi receiver (either with a micro USB cable, or via the barrel jack)
+* Power the UniJoystiCle WiFi receiver.
+Either with:
+  * a micro USB cable: You can use the USB of a computer, or directly to the power socket using a regular USB power adapter.
+  * or via the barrel jack: Anything between 5.5V and 12V with 500mA should be fine.
+As an example, a regular 9V battery should work (although it is not very efficient).
 * Wait a few seconds and you should see two LEDs.
 The color is not important

 <img class="" src="https://lh3.googleusercontent.com/mFqRvn15aHQGBgtxXAztYggZdZfuW5j25pDKyW7hDaVNp3BLgNDDlKC3449NrG75C80gITnOUsPxNA=w914-h1670-no" width="279" height="153" />